Bikeman868/OwinFramework.Pages/README.md

 Components output Html to the response stream that render as visible content.
 Components can also output structural Html elements as well as outputting to various parts of the output, including the head section.

+Copmonents also produce Assets to support their feature set.
+These assets are dealt with according to the module settings for the Module that contains this Component.

 ## Service